Great Salt Pond

-The Great Salt Pond is the largest lake within Saint Kitts and Nevis, a country in the Lesser Antilles archipelago of the Caribbean.
+The Great Salt Pond is the largest lake within Saint Kitts and Nevis.

 Geography

 It is located on Saint Kitts island, near the point of the Southeast Peninsula and to the north of The Narrows isthmus.
 St. Anthony's Peak overlooks it.

 Ecology

-It is a wildlife habitat for: birds, such as the common gallinule; invertebrates; and fish, including as an estuary nursery area for Caribbean Sea dwelling fish.
+It is a wildlife habitat for: birds, such as the common gallinule and the great blue heron; invertebrates; and fish, including as an estuary nursery area for Caribbean Sea dwelling fish.